-The goal of our programme is to train you to become a research leader in data science.
-To work in data science, you need to understand both theory and practice as well as have breadth across systems, methodology and theory.
-We see data science as a confluence of ideas from machine learning, databases, statistics, algorithms, natural language processing, computer vision, and speech processing.
-You will specialize in one of these areas in your PhD, but you will also receive broad training across these fields so that you can speak the language of collaborators from other areas.
+The goal of our programme is to train you to become a research leader in data science and artificial intelligence.
+To work in this field, you need to understand both theory and practice as well as have breadth across systems, methodology and theory.
+We see this area as a confluence of ideas from machine learning, statistics, optimization, automated reasoning, systems, databases, algorithms, natural language processing, computer vision, and speech processing.
+You will specialize in a particular area in your PhD, but you will also receive broad training across these fields so that you can speak the language of collaborators from other areas.

 Read more about the course below or learn about studying at Edinburgh.

 To get an idea of the range of projects that you could work on, here are examples of current research in the Centre.
-A supervisor from our team will guide you through your work.
+Your supervisor (from our large supervisory team) will guide you through your work.
 Additionally, you will be able to talk to fellow students about your work through our weekly tea and research groups.
 You will also receive feedback from our external partners at annual workshops.

 We generally expect that our students will choose to take time during their PhD to conduct research at another lab or undertake internships paid by one of our funding partners.
 Students will also engage with the doctoral centre by supporting our outreach and industry activities.The latter includes training events for industry partners, hackathons, and round table meetings.
 Students are also expected to be involved with broader transferable skills training, and AI ethics training.